angular-ui/bootstrap/src/datepicker/docs/readme.md

 * `uib-datepicker-popup`
   _(Default: `yyyy-MM-dd`)_ -
   The format for displayed dates.
-This string can take string literals by surrounding the value with single quotes, i.e. `yyyy-MM-dd h 'o\'clock'`
+This string can take string literals by surrounding the value with single quotes, i.e. `yyyy-MM-dd h 'o\'clock'`.

 ### Keyboard support ###